mhannum72/mylunch/README.md

 todo
 ====

-* If there's a title, center the title under the picture.
-Otherwise, put the name of the meal + the date it was (or maybe uploaded .. ?).
-Or maybe just leave it completely empty ..

-* Maybe the picture should be centered on a grey background - it would look the way that it will be displayed in the carousel.

 * Store the height and the width of the 'window' in some variables.
 Create a 'resize' handler that will adjust the layout a bit if the window width changes.
 You'll have to create a default 'minwidth'.
 The only height change